-If the QFOBI is disposed of by the qualified heir in other than an arm's length transaction, report in column (D) the FMV of the QFOBI as of the date of its disposition.
+If the QFOBI is disposed of by the qualified heir in other than an arm's length transaction, report in column (D) the fair market value (FMV) of the QFOBI as of the date of its disposition.

 If the qualified heir owned only a part of the QFOBI, report in column (D) the pro rata share of the amount realized or the FMV allocable to the part owned by the qualified heir.